December 2024

 Format: DOWNLOADABLE PDF

-This conference will discuss the financial stability, resilience and sustainability of the UK HE sector.
+This conference discussed the financial stability, resilience and sustainability of the UK HE sector.

-With the recent Government announcement that tuition fees will rise in line with inflation to £9,535 from October next year for new and existing students, it will be an opportunity to discuss the impact of this increased income generation on the financial stability of HE institutions.
+With the recent Government announcement that tuition fees will rise in line with inflation to £9,535 from October next year for new and existing students, it was an opportunity to discuss the impact of this increased income generation on the financial stability of HE institutions.

-We also expect discussion on implications for financial stability in the HE sector of findings in:
+We also expected discussion on implications for financial stability in the HE sector of findings in:

 - the Higher Education Statistics Agency’s key financial indicators for 2022/2023 - showing a significant number of HEIs are now in deficit